Crio-Bytes/Miscellaneous/Fetching data over FakeJSON/README.md

 ## Activity 2: Coding Phase in MainActivity.java

 This is the coding phase and you would need to code in your "MainActivity.java" fille.
 Now it's time to fetching data from the given URL, you can take url from [FAKEJSON Placeholder](https://jsonplaceholder.typicode.com/).
-You are required to use the "Logcat terminal" in the android studio to see the response getting from the url you use. <br/><br/>
+Before dive into the code, we will want to aware of "Logcat Terminal".
+Logcat is a command-line tool that dumps a log of system messages, including stack traces when the device throws an error and messages that you have written from your app with the Log class.
+You are required to use the Logcat Terminal in the android studio to see the response getting from the url you use.
+Below are the reference links, please go through these reference links to understand more clearly about Logcat Terminal.<br/><br/>

+There is some code of "MainActivity.java" file provided to you below where you need to write your own code.

 ```
     @Override